SwiftKickMobile/SwiftMessages/README.md

 view.configureContent(title: "Warning", body: "Consider yourself warned.", iconText: "🤔")
 ````

 All of these methods are shortcuts for quickly configuring the underlying view properties.
-You do not need to call them.
-You can configure the view properties directly.
+SwiftMessages strives to avoid doing any internal magic in these methods, so you do not need to call them.
+You can configure the view properties directly or combine the two approaches.

 `MessageView` provides an optional block-based tap handler for the button and another for the view itself: